UCSB-VRL/NPH_Segmentation/README.md

 ### IV.
 Progress

 ```
-1. These codes don't need **final segmented files** which are ground truth files.
+1. Use BET result instead of ground truth (manually segmented file) -> done
+2. Caculating Dice score with result image -> on progress
-2. Future work will be focused on figuring out how to do 4 classes segmentation for whole slices, not only 7 slices.
+3. Future work will be focused on figuring out how to do 4 classes segmentation for whole slices, not only 7 slices.
 ```